 Paul was then 70; Farlow, 64; and Pizzarelli, 59.
 (Farlow died in 1998 and Paul in 2009; Pizzarelli is still performing today, at 88.)
 The concert also featured Pizzarelli’s then-25-year-old son, singer-guitarist John Pizzarelli.

-A video of the three, casually trading fast, fluid licks on the jazz standard “C Jam Blues,” is below.
+You can watch a video of the three, casually trading fast, fluid licks on the jazz standard “C Jam Blues,” here.